-Camber, Rocker, Flat and Hybrid snowboards – what’s the difference?
+Camber, Hybrid, Flat and Rocker Snowboard Profiles – what’s the difference?

 Gullwings, machetes, bananas…the marketing terms thrown around by different brands to describe their board profiles can get super confusing.
 Let’s cut through the hype.